Henry Grey, 1st Baron Grey of Groby: Early life

-He was the only surviving son of Lord John Grey, son of Thomas Grey, 2nd Marquess of Dorset, and Mary Browne, daughter of Sir Anthony Browne and his first wife, Alice Gage.
+Grey was the only surviving son of John Grey, son of Thomas Grey, 2nd Marquess of Dorset, and Mary Browne, daughter of Anthony Browne and his first wife, Alice Gage.
 It is believed he was educated at Christ Church, Oxford, where a Henry Grey graduated first with a Bachelor of Arts on 1 February 1565, followed by a Master of Arts on 18 June 1568.
 He was knighted on 11 November 1587.

 Career

 Grey's main ambition was to re-establish his family's position in Leicestershire lost by his father's attainder.
-Henry succeeded to his father's estate at Pirgo near Havering Essex when aged 17.
-Five years later he was appointed one of the Queen's Gentlemen Pensioners and was lieutenant of the band – head personal bodyguard – from 1589 to 1603.
-He attended on the Queen six months of each year.
-Otherwise based 20 miles away at Pirgo in Essex he filled many local and county duties, was appointed deputy lieutenant of the county from 1586-1590 and was elected knight of the shire (MP) for the county of Essex in 1589.
+Henry succeeded to his father's estate at Pirgo near Havering, Essex at age 17.
+Five years later, he was appointed one of the Queen's Gentlemen Pensioners and was lieutenant of the band – head personal bodyguard – from 1589 to 1603.
+He attended Queen Elizabeth I six months of each year.
+Otherwise based 20 miles away at Pirgo in Essex he filled many local and county duties, was appointed deputy lieutenant of the county from 1586 to 1590 and was elected knight of the shire (MP) for the county of Essex in 1589.
 He was made Master of the Buckhounds in 1596.

-He had been put on the commission of the peace for Essex about 1569 and in 1600 was described as the county's senior justice.
+Grey had been put on the commission of the peace for Essex about 1569 and in 1600 was described as the county's senior justice.
 His efforts for Queen and county were recognised and the completion of his court duties noted when another cousin, James I, four days before his coronation, raised him to the peerage on 21 July 1603 as Baron Grey of Groby, Leicestershire.

-By this time, 1603, he had managed to reacquire most of his family's estates lost by his father's attainder.
+By this time, 1603, Grey had managed to reacquire most of his family's estates.
 Those in Leicestershire centred on Bradgate House in its manor of Groby, a few miles from Leicester.
 As the new Lord Grey of Groby, aged 58, he took up residence at Bradgate and devoted most of his energies to strengthening his family's position in the County.
-This included reviving the feud and intense competition between the Greys and the Hastings earls of Huntingdon which had enlivened and divided Leicestershire for much of the early sixteenth century.
+This included reviving the feud and intense competition between the Greys and the Hastings earls of Huntingdon, which had enlivened and divided Leicestershire for much of the early sixteenth century.

 Private life

-Grey married Anne (1542–1613/14), daughter of William, 2nd Lord Windsor of Bradenham, Buckinghamshire.
+Grey married Anne, daughter of William, 2nd Lord Windsor of Bradenham, Buckinghamshire.

-Henry and Anne had four sons and two daughters including:
+Grey and Anne had four sons and four daughters including: